-\begin{itemize} \item Find all combinations containing $P_w$ white pieces and $P_b$ black pieces \item For each combination \begin{itemize} \item Compute the number of possible positions of bishop pair(s), if any, on the $64-p_w-p_b$ squares. \item Compute the number of possible positions of remaining bishops, if any. \item Compute the number of possible positions of remaining pieces on the $64-p_w-p_b-bw-b_b$ squares. \item Multiply these numbers to compute the number of piece positions of the combination. \end{itemize} \item Add these numbers to compute the number of piece positions $m_\mathcal{P}$ of $\mathcal{P}$ \end{itemize}
+\begin{itemize} \item Find all combinations containing $P_w$ white pieces and $P_b$ black pieces \item For each combination \begin{itemize} \item Compute the number of possible arrangements of bishop pair(s), if any, on the $64-p_w-p_b$ squares. \item Compute the number of possible arrangements of remaining bishops, if any. \item Compute the number of possible arrangements of remaining pieces on the $64-p_w-p_b-b_w-b_b$ squares. \item Multiply these numbers to compute the number of piece arrangements of the combination. \end{itemize} \item Add these numbers to compute the number of piece arrangements $m_\mathcal{P}$ of $\mathcal{P}$ \end{itemize}